fnando/kitabu/README.md

 Kitabu is a framework for creating e-books from Markdown using Ruby.
 Using Prince PDF generator, you'll be able to get high quality PDFs.
-Also supports EPUB, Mobi, Text and HTML generation.
+Also supports EPUB, Mobi, and HTML generation.

 While Prince is too expensive (495USD for a single user license), the free version available at <http://www.princexml.com/download> generates a PDF with a